frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 *Use of this layout **requires** comborolls.*

-Some letters can only be accessed with comborolls: J, K and `\`.
-Some are usually accessed with comborolls even though they have a key: B and V. The letter M has a comboroll on the left hand to counter pin-balling off the MNL column.
+These letters can only be accessed with comborolls: J, K and \\.
+These letters are usually accessed with comborolls even though they have a key: B and V. The letter M has a comboroll on the left hand to counter pin-balling off the MNL column.

 The shift keys are "auto-off":
 - If a shift key is held and another key is pressed, you get the shifted version of the key then shift is turned off.
 This completely eliminates typos like "THe".